omri24/Another-approach-for-training-NNs/README.md

 Maximal success rate is 56.84%.
 It is achieved by methods 1 and 2, for a probability parameter of 0.05 and without using enhancement attempt number 1.
 Full results in the appendix.

 ## GD algorithm wins
-Add a graph showing the results of a NN:
 Not much to say, using a GD algorithm, the predictions of the NN are much better.

 ## Downside of manually choosing the weights